Python Lecture 2 - Lexical Structure of Python

 WaitingOperator --> End: (=) input

-A calculator is always in one of two states:
+A calculator is always in one of two states -- waiting for a number or waiting for an operator.

-This is how state machines process input by changing states.
+That's how state machines process input -- by changing states.

 Lexical Analysis State Machine

-Now let's see how Python's lexical analysis works.
+Now let's see how Python's lexical analysis actually works.

 Recognizing Integers